OPS-E2E-PPE/VBA-Docs/api/Access.WebBrowserControl.Exit.md

 keywords: vbaac10.chm143127
 f1_keywords:
 - vbaac10.chm143127
-ms.prod: access
 api_name:
 - Access.WebBrowserControl.Exit
 ms.assetid: a4a6a5bf-1cc4-a311-d4cb-51a132a99892
-ms.date: 06/08/2017
+ms.date: 03/26/2019
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

 # WebBrowserControl.Exit event (Access)

 The **Exit** event occurs just before a control loses the focus to another control on the same form or report.

 ## Syntax